codeigniter4/CodeIgniter4/user_guide_src/source/database/migration.rst

   > php ci.php migrate:create [filename]

-You can use (refresh) with the following options:
+You can use (create) with the following options:

 - (-n) to choose namespace, otherwise (App) namespace will be used.

 *********************